space-wizards/docs/src/en/proposals/slambamactionman-tourist.md

 The Travel Camera acts very similar to a Flash with reduced stun duration, and contains 10 charges.
 The Travel Camera can not be refilled (you only brought a single roll!), so Tourists are discouraged from spamming it and to instead use it to fulfill their objective, with any leftover uses being free for roleplay/defense.

 The Travel Camera is also rare maintenance loot and available in the Syndicate Uplink, to ensure that it can not be used as a way to verify whether someone is a normal Tourist or not.
-If proper photography functionality is implemented the Camera may find use in other jobs as well.
+If proper photography functionality is implemented the Camera may find use in other jobs as well (e.g. Detective).
 The uplink Camera is the same as a maintenance/Tourist camera.
 The Camera can NOT be used by Head Revs to convert crew.

 The Travel Camera is also a cosmetic item, in that it can be equipped in the tie slot to hang around the Tourist's neck.